A lighter shade of blue

 This blog post is not photography related directly, but it reflects how I see the world through my eyes, a bit like my photos, so I am going to post it here anyway.

 Without going into too much detail I have always struggled quite a bit and it stemmed from my difficulty in understanding and being around others.
 I masked it using some coping strategies which in the long term are not helpful, so it was difficult to get picked up on by others.
 I didn’t actually realize I was doing it.
-I didn’t understand myself what was wrong with me which made it very difficult to communicate to others how I felt, so I didn’t for a very long time.
+I didn’t understand myself what was 'wrong' with me which made it very difficult to communicate to others how I felt, so I didn’t for a very long time.
 A mask always eventually slips, and once I hit my thirties, I started turning into a bitter and frustrated person wallowing in self-pity and blaming others.
 I just couldn’t understand why no one understood what I was saying.
 I didn’t understand them, and they didn’t understand me.
-I now know that is because my brain works a bit differently to most others, and that it’s not my fault, nor theirs.
+I now know that is because my brain works a bit differently to many others, and that it’s not my fault, nor theirs.

 Judgement achieves nothing, and I cannot express this sentiment any better than the following video:

-When I first watched this video, I was in the anger and self-pity phase that Asperger’s had not been picked up earlier and I did not see the bigger picture.
+When I first watched this video, I was in the anger and self-pity phase that my Autism had not been picked up earlier and I did not see the bigger picture.
 I was just thinking about me, because my brain is all I have ever known, and how let down I felt that various people over the years had not picked up on all the clues which in hindsight, were so clearly there.

 Once the bigger picture was pointed out to me, my perspective on the message in the video completely changed.
 I had felt judged and misunderstood, but by feeling this did not realise that I was doing exactly the same thing to these people.
-I was judging others who through no fault of their own, have not been given training or exposure to the female presentation of Asperger's, because its awareness barely exists.
+I was judging others who through no fault of their own, have not been given training or exposure to the female presentation of Autism, because its awareness barely exists.

 I have always focused on attention to detail and completely missed the bigger picture and full message being conveyed.
 I had noticed the word on the front of the magazine, amongst other things, but missed the overall message of the video.
 In the context I am talking about, it had to be pointed out to me.
-I am applying that word on the magazine to help me move forwards and I hope help others too in an attempt to ‘change’ the current knowledge gap in the female presentation of Asperger’s.
+I am applying that word on the magazine to help me move forwards and I hope help others too in an attempt to ‘change’ the current knowledge gap in the female presentation of Autism.